COVID-19 Updates: Taking steps to return to normal.

 Survey from February 11 to March 15, 2021

 Albertans shared their feedback through an online survey from February 11 to March 15, 2021.

 Input was also gathered by phone and through public correspondence.

 Stakeholders met virtually with government officials from February 11 to March 15, 2021.

 We met with Burgess Canadian Resources, a new oil sands leaseholder with Crown mineral agreements in the middle of the Kitaskino Nuwenëné Wildland Park expansion area.
 After learning about the park expansion, Burgess Canadian Resources committed to supporting the expansion by voluntarily surrendering their Crown mineral agreements.
 The new expansion area can be seen in the map attached.

 - Updated - Kitaskino Nuwenëné Wildland Provincial Park - Expansion Map (PDF, 1.3 MB)

 We met with Indigenous communities between February 11 and March 15, 2021.

 Learn more about the Kitaskino Nuwenëné Wildland Park engagement:

-Your feedback will help inform decisions related to the expansion of the Kitaskino Nuwenëné Wildland Park, managed under the Provincial Parks Act.
+Albertans’ feedback helped inform decisions related to the expansion of the Kitaskino Nuwenëné Wildland Park, managed under the Provincial Parks Act.